 Social media is a breeding ground for bad actors online.
 As social media platforms like Instagram, Facebook, and TikTok continue to integrate marketplace-like features, brands become easier to impersonate and products become easier to counterfeit.

 Hidden links are one such feature available on many platforms that make it more difficult to identify counterfeits.
 These links can be used to redirect consumers to outside websites and marketplaces, meaning scammers can advertise counterfeits without posting them to the actual platform.
 This is harder to enforce since the platforms themselves don’t have evidence on their own systems that infringement has occurred.

-To combat these counterfeit threats on social media, you must monitor listings closely and keep a good record of your IP and infringements that occur.
-However, monitoring social media platforms along with various other online marketplaces can be more than one IP enforcement team can handle alone.
-In this case, a brand protection software can offer the scalable infringement monitoring solution you need to properly protect your brand and image online.
+To combat these counterfeit threats on social media, you must monitor listings closely and keep a good record of your Intellectual Property and infringements that occur.
+However, monitoring social media platforms along with various other online marketplaces can be more than one Intellectual Property enforcement team can handle alone.
+In this case, Red Points’ Brand Protection Software can offer the scalable infringement monitoring solution you need to properly protect your brand and image online.

 Monitoring only one marketplace or ignoring counterfeits online is not an option if you want your business to succeed.
 Luckily, you don’t have to handle online brand protection on your own.
-With Red Points, counterfeits can be automatically found and removed across various marketplaces, e-commerce sites, and social media platforms.
+With Red Points’ Marketplace Monitoring Software, counterfeits can be automatically found and removed across various marketplaces, e-commerce sites, and social media platforms.

 Ready to take the next step to ensure your brand is protected against infringements 24/7?
 Check out how we can protect your brand across marketplaces.